swiftlang/swift-package-manager/Documentation/RegistryDraft.md

 Link: <https://mirror-japanwest.example.com/mona-LinkedList-1.1.1.zip>; rel=duplicate; geo=jp; pri=10; type="application/zip"
 ```

-A server SHALL respond with a `Content-Length` header
+A server MUST respond with a `Content-Length` header
 set to the size of the archive in bytes.
 A client SHOULD terminate any requests whose response exceeds
 the expected content length.

-A server SHALL respond with a `Digest` header
+A server MUST respond with a `Digest` header
 containing a SHA-256 checksum for the source archive.

 A server SHOULD respond with a `Content-Disposition` header